Invitational Summer Institute

 We welcome all teachers: elementary level teachers, English language arts teachers, content area teachers (we’ve had art, music, social science, science, world languages, and math teachers), and ELL teachers.
 The Writing Project sees all teachers as teachers of writing.

 You can do the institute for graduate credit (3-4 credit hours).
-If a teacher is not doing the institute for graduate credit, we request the district, school, college or university to pay $700 to help cover HWP’s expenses for the institute.
+If a teacher is not doing the institute for graduate credit, we request the district, school, college or university to help cover HWP’s expenses for the institute.

 If you have questions, contact Steve Fox (sfox@iupui.edu; 317-278-2054).
 Also see the NWP website at http://www.nwp.org/.